anonaddy/anonaddy/README.md

 ## I'm trying to reply/send from an alias but it is rejected, what's wrong?

-If you see the rejection message `5.7.1 Recipient address rejected: Address does not exist` then this means that the alias has either been deleted or does not yet exist (and you do not have catch-all enabled), you must restore (or create) it before you can send/reply from it.
+If you see the rejection message `550 5.1.1 Recipient address rejected: Address does not exist` then this means that the alias has either been deleted or does not yet exist (and you do not have catch-all enabled), you must restore (or create) it before you can send/reply from it.

-If you see the rejection message `5.7.1 Rejected due to missing/failed DMARC policy...` then it is because your AnonAddy recipient's domain either does not have a DMARC policy or it has failed DMARC checks.

-This is usually because you have a verified recipient that is using your own domain which does not have a DMARC policy.
+If you receive an email notification with the subject "Attempted reply/send from alias has failed" then it is usually because you have a verified recipient that is using your own domain which does not have a DMARC policy.

 > Note: This is referring to **your verified recipient address** on your AnonAddy account **and not** any of your custom domains or the email address that you are replying / sending to

 When replying or sending from an alias, **additional checks** are carried out to ensure it is not a spoofed email.
 Your AnonAddy recipient's email domain must pass DMARC checks in order to protect against spoofed emails and to make sure that the reply/send from attempt definitely came from your recipient.

-For example if the verified recipient on your AnonAddy account is `hello@example.com` and you get the "missing/failed DMARC policy" rejection message then it is because the domain "example.com" does not have a DMARC policy in place.
+For example if the verified recipient on your AnonAddy account is `hello@example.com` and you get this email notification then it is because the domain "example.com" does not have a DMARC policy in place.

 To resolve this you simply need to add a DMARC record, for example: